trashoflevillage/Gemspark/Documentation/Variables.md

 To use a variable, you simply need to type the variable's name where you want to use it!
 For example;
 ```
 String x = "Hello World!";
-default.sendMessage(x); // When the sendMessage function is called,
+default.sendMessage(x); /* When the sendMessage function is called,
-it will utilize the value of 'x', which in this case is "Hello World!"
+it will utilize the value of 'x', which in this case is "Hello World!"*/
 ```